 Thursday of the Tenth Week in Ordinary Time

-St. Landericus was a sincere and dedicated servant of God who, like his Lord Jesus Christ, had great love for the poor and the lowly.
+St. Landericus was a sincere and dedicated servant of God who had great love for the poor and the lowly.
 He became bishop of Paris in 650 A.D., in the Frankish kingdom (formally Gaul) during the reign of Clovis II and served as bishop until 656 A.D. (some records show until his death in 661).

 - Find out more about the Abbey of Saint-Denis.